MaximilianAxer/quaxnat/README.md

        legend=names(f), lty=1, lwd=2, col=col)

 ```
-The summary function provides a summary of the estimated parameters of the dispersion functions and the goodness of fit.
+For the quax objects returned by the quax function, summary outputs the estimated coefficients and the attained value of the objective function.
+The latter can be used to compare fits of different dispersal kernels for the same quantile to the same data.

 ```
 # Compare quality of fits: